brutella/nsuserdefaults-macros/README.md

-# Some handy NSUserDefaults marcos
+# Some handy NSUserDefaults helper

-This macros make it easy to store, fetch and observe values in the `NSUserDefaults`.
-I first discovered this macros/functions in [kod](https://github.com/rsms/kod/blob/master/src/kconf.h) and now use it in [Justnotes](http://selfcoded.com/justnotes) as well.
+This helper make it easy to store, fetch and observe values in the `NSUserDefaults`.
+I first discovered them in [kod](https://github.com/rsms/kod/blob/master/src/kconf.h) and now use it in [Justnotes](http://selfcoded.com/justnotes) as well.

 ### Show me some code.